 Note All commands require superuser (root) or equivalent privileges, except where it is explicitly stated that a command must be run by the database administrator.

-For more information about using snapshots to back up DB2, Oracle and Sybase databases, see the chapter "Using Snapshots for Database Backup" in the VERITAS Storage Foundation Database Administrator's Guide.
+For more information about using snapshots to back up DB2, Oracle and Sybase databases, see the corresponding Database Administrator's Guide that accompanies the VERITAS Storage Foundation for DB2, Oracle or Sybase software.

 The following sections include sample scripts: